k-barber/ccmb-doc/content/People/Dragons/Caylbaid ― The Quiet.md

 He was helping [[Maglubiyet's Spear]] in their invasion of the Great Badger Expanse.

 He has asked the CCMB to help him complete his collection of paintings by [[Euric Mugwort]].
-The only painting he is missing is a portrait of [[Queen Aodreia Ⅰ Datrus (−23 – 32) ― The First Datrus|Queen Aodreia Ⅰ Datrus (−23 – 32) ― The First Datrus]], which is in [[Aodreia ― The Lord of Ice|The Lord of Ice's]] possession.
+The only painting he is missing is a portrait of [[Aodreia Datrus Ⅰ ― The First Datrus|Aodreia Datrus Ⅰ ― The First Datrus]], which is in [[Aodreia ― The Lord of Ice|The Lord of Ice's]] possession.